dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 ## What do we mean with *frontend*

-As I was thinking of why the word *frontend* no longer fits, I realized the issue has existed for some time but became apparent only recently: we divided web development into frontend and backend, using them as synonyms of *client-side* and *server-side*,  a model that worked 10 or 15 years ago.
+As I was thinking of why the word *frontend* no longer fits, I realized the issue has existed for some time but became apparent only recently: We divided web development into frontend and backend, using them as synonyms of *client-side* and *server-side*,  a model that worked 10 or 15 years ago.
 However, with the rise of Single Page Applications and Server-Side Rendered frameworks like Next.js, the analogy no longer applies.
 If frontend is synonymous with client-side, then why do frontend engineers deal with Server Components and Server Actions?

 If we think about it, the word frontend can be explained as the part of a website or service that presents data to the users and through which users can interact with the system. **This definition doesn't specify whether it's limited to the client-side or includes server-side logic**.